-Excerpt from A Nation Deceived: How Schools Hold Back America's Brightest Students
+Excerpt from A Nation Empowered: Evidence Trumps the Excuses Holding Back America's Brightest Students

 University of Iowa College of Education Belin-Blank Center for Gifted Education and Talent Development

 This excerpt from A Nation Empowered lists 20 different types of acceleration.

 Twenty different types of acceleration were identified in A Nation Empowered.
 These forms are defined below.
 Additional information about relevant resources is included.